Lantana Recovery

 MDMA (3,4-methylenedioxymethamphetamine) is a psychoactive drug that belongs to the amphetamine class of drugs.
 Its chemical structure includes a methylenedioxy ring, which is composed of two oxygen atoms joined together, and a methoxy group.
 The chemical formula for MDMA is C11H15NO2.

 Ketamine (also known as special K) is a dissociative anesthetic primarily used for veterinary purposes but also used recreationally for its hallucinogenic properties.
+Studies have shown that ketamine may have potential antidepressant effects, with positive effects on symptoms starting just 40 minutes after administration.
 It works by blocking certain neurotransmitters from binding to their receptors which causes an altered state of consciousness with hallucinations, dreamlike visions, and feelings of detachment from one’s self or environment.
+Clinical studies have also explored the use of intravenous ketamine in patients with treatment-resistant depression.

 Need help quitting MDMA or Ketamine?